markhgn/markhgn.github.io/_posts/2015-08-11-false-agency-narratives.md

 > Would I share anything on this site with my friends?<br />
 > Where on earth is the 'community'?

-I think I know the answer and I think you know the answer too.
-We don’t have to guess though.
+We know the answer and we don’t have to guess.
 Using a service such as [Ahrefs](https://ahrefs.com/site-explorer) we can see what content on this domain is linked to or shared.

 In the post the author suggests that due to social platforms forcing ‘brands’ to spend money to reach people then brands must ‘own’ their ‘content’ on their own 'hub'.
 He then goes on to suggest the challenge is then getting people to visit these hubs… by using paid media such as that provided by Google, Facebook and Twitter.